gear-foundation/gear-wiki/docs/examples/DeFi/dex.md

 pub enum FactoryAction {
     /// Creates an exchange pair
     ///
-    /// Deploys a pair exchange contract and saves the info about it.
+    /// Deploys a pair exchange program and saves the info about it.
     /// # Requirements:
     /// * both `TokenId` MUST be non-zero addresses and represent the actual fungible-token contracts
     ///